Multi-variate correlation and mixtures of product measures: Total correlation and dual total correlation

+In particular, in each of these equations, one side equals $+\infty$ only if they both do. \end{lem}

-\begin{rmks}$\phantom{i}$ \begin{enumerate} \item The right-hand sides in (a) and (b) depend on the order in which we label our random variables, just like the chain rules for entropy and mutual information.
+\begin{rmks} \makebox{} \begin{enumerate} \item The right-hand sides in (a) and (b) depend on the order in which we label our random variables, as in the chain rule itself.
 The symmetry of TC and DTC can be recovered by averaging over all possible orderings.
-We use this trick later in the proof of Theorem A. \item Parts (a) and (c) appear as~\cite[equations~(14) and~(18)]{TimAlfFleBeg14}. \end{enumerate} \end{rmks}
+We use this trick later in the proof of Theorem A. \item Parts (a) and (c) appear as~\cite[equations~$(14)$ and~$(18)$]{TimAlfFleBeg14}.
+In~\cite{AbdPlu10}, part (b) appears as equation (20) and part (c) appears inside the proof of Theorem 3. \end{enumerate} \end{rmks}

-\begin{proof} The two different right-hand sides in part (b) are equal because, after conditioning on the variables $X_1$, \dots, $X_{i-1}$, they cannot make any contribution to the mutual information $\rmI(X_i\,;\,X_{[n]\setminus i}\,|\,X_{[i-1]})$.
+\begin{Proof}[Finite-valued case.]
+The middle and right-hand side in (b) are equal because, after conditioning on the variables $X_1$, \dots, $X_{i-1}$, they cannot make any contribution to the mutual information $\rmI(X_i\,;\,X_{[n]\setminus i}\,|\,X_{[i-1]})$.

 Using the chain rule to expand $\rmH(X_1,\dots,X_n)$ into $n$ terms, and inserting the result into Definitions~\ref{dfn:TC} and~\ref{dfn:DTC}, we have

 and

 Recalling formulae~\eqref{eq:mut-inf} and~\eqref{eq:pre-cond-mut-inf}, we arrive immediately at parts (a) and (b).